hanjinliu/impy/README.md

 - `imshowz` = several z-slices are visualized in the same time.
 - `imshow_comparewith` = two images are visualized in the same time.

-You can also measure images and obtain ROI
+You can also measure images and obtain ROIs

 - `measure_rectangles`
 - `measure_polygons`